 This is one of our base recipes.
-Dairy free smoothies are great for starting your morning, fueling a workout, or satisfying a craving for something cold, creamy, and sweet!
+Dairy free smoothies are a great way to start your morning, fuel a workout, or satisfy a craving for something cold, creamy, and sweet!

 Must-Know Cooking Skill

 For recipe success, learn how to:

 If you want to make smoothies for breakfast and are in a time crunch, place all of the non-frozen ingredients in your blender’s jar and place it in the fridge the night before.
 Add the frozen ingredients in the morning and blend!

 If your smoothie is too thick after blending, add more liquid.
 If it is too thin, add more fruit or ice.
 Note that adding more optional ingredients will thicken the smoothie.

 While we like the added nutrition boost that leafy greens add, they do change the color of the smoothie, so use caution if serving to picky eaters!

 - Liquid: use coconut water, 100% juice, or any dairy-free milk alternative.

 - Fresh Fruit: use any fruit of your choosing.
 Use creamy fruits to yield creamy smoothies.
 Think bananas, avocados, mangos, etc.

 - Frozen Fruit: use any fruit of your choosing.
 Choose options without any added sugars.